MaybeCarter/plex-wiki/README.md

 - What hardware is your Hyperdrive running on?
     > ~~My Plex server is running on a late 2014 Mac mini with a 2.6 GHz Dual-Core Intel Core i5 and 8 GB 1600 MHz DDR3 memory.~~

     > Since January 2025, my Plex Server is running on an M4 Mac mini with 16GB Unified Memory.
-The media lives on a series of 20TB hard drives housed in an OWC Mercury Elite Pro Quad enclosure.
+The media is stored on a series of 20TB hard drives housed in an OWC Mercury Elite Pro Quad enclosure.